NathanSepul/flutter_ci_appollo/README.md

 Finally if the push was on *production* branch the workflow will publish your app on App Store.

-And that's it with this tutorial you learn how to use Appollo with Github Actions
+And that's it with this tutorial you learn how to use Appollo with Github Actions.